serverless/serverless/docs/guides/plugins/README.md

   customkey: customvalue
 ```

+Note for plugin authors: read [Extending the configuration](custom-configuration.md) to learn how to enhance `serverless.yml` with configuration validation.

 ## Service local plugin

 If you are working on a plugin, or have a plugin that is just designed for one project, it can be loaded from local files: